cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ## Integrate with Keplr

 So far you have _only_ made it possible to show the state of games and of the blockchain.
-This allows your users poke around without unnecessarily asking them to connect.
+This allows your users to poke around without unnecessarily asking them to connect.
 However, to create a game or play in one, you need to make transactions.
 This is where you need to make integration with Keplr possible.

 Install the necessary packages: